ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ### Webserver configuration

-Set up the webserver as recommended for production requires the following steps.
+Setting up the web server as recommended for production requires the following steps.

 #### Nginx Server Blocks